Essential Items

 Solo entrantsTeams of 2+

-Bronze and Copper Challengersa) Survival Bag or
+Bronze and Copper Challengersa) Survival Bag, or

-b) SOL Emergency Bivi
+b) Bivi bag

-a) Survival bag each or
+a) Survival bag each, or

-b) SOL Emergency Bivi each or
+b) Bivi bag each, or

 c) Group bothy bag

-Silver and Gold Challengersa) Survival Bag with Sleeping Bag or
+Silver and Gold Challengersa) Survival bag with sleeping bag, or

 b) Emergency personal shelter providing significant thermal protection: eg 3-layer Blizzard Bag, or SOL Escape Bivvy, or SOL Escape Lite Bivvy.

-b) One bothy bag large enough for your whole team AND one “Solo” shelter as listed in the left column (for an injured member of your team.)
+b) One group bothy bag large enough for your whole team AND one “Solo” shelter as listed in the left column (for an injured member of your team.)

 Optional items to consider